Promoting Culture

 School Visits

-The FKNK in collaboration with the Malta Falconers Club has embarked on an initiative by organising school visits and promote informative talks to children in relation to the Maltese Hunting Dog, Pharaoh Hound and Falconry.
+The FKNK in collaboration with the Malta Falconers Club has embarked on promotional initiatives by organizing school visits where it addresses informative talks to the children in relation to the Maltese Hunting Dog, the 'Pharaoh's Hound' (the Maltese rabbit hunting dog) and Falconry.

 Hunting Traditions and Cultural Museum